 Burdock is grown as a vegetable in Japan where it is known as gobo.
 The stalks of young leaves are cooked and used like celery.
 Roots are eaten in salads or cooked like carrots or added to stir-fries.

 In alternative medicine, the roots have been used to cleanse the blood and liver, reduce inflammation and control bacterial infections.
 The seeds have been used to lower blood sugar levels.

 It has also been used for skin problems and inflammatory conditions such as eczema, psoriasis, gout, boils, sores, and rheumatoid arthritis.
 The Chinese have used it to treat colds, pneumonia and throat infections.

-In 2015 burdock, Arctium lappa was investigated again concerning urinary tract infections.
-The study was performed against three biofilm building pathogens, mainly escherichia coli, Proteus mirabilis, and Serratia marcescens.
-E coli is the most common bacteria that causes these infections.
+In 2015, Microbiologists Rajasekharan SK and Associates at PRIST University in India published a study concerning Arctium lappa and urinary tract infections.
+The study was performed against three biofilm building pathogens, mainly Escherichia coli, Proteus mirabilis, and Serratia marcescens.
+E. coli is the most common bacteria that causes these infections.
 While the study admits that the building of these biofilms in the urinary tract complicates treatment plans.
 Burdock was found to reduce the biofilms by 50.79% for E. coli, 69.49% for P. mirabilis, and 75.84% for S. marcescens.
-They also concluded that by removing these biofilms, burdock would help the host immune system fight these infections.3
+They also concluded that by removing these biofilms, burdock would help the host immune system fight these infections.(Source)